 So, if you’re trying to fake your way to a summer tan, the use of a bronzer is the easiest way to make it look as though you’ve just spent the past two weeks sunbathing in Bali.

-Apply to your forehead, cheeks, and tip of your nose for an instant warm glow.
+Apply to your forehead, cheeks, and the tip of your nose for an instant warm glow.
 Got somewhere to be?
-Sweep some of your favorite bronzer (we like this one) across your decolletage and collar bones to complete your look.
+Sweep some of your favorite bronzer across your decolletage and collar bones to complete your look.

 It’s also worth noting that, though not always the case, contour products often tend to be neutral (as opposed to golden and warm undertones used in bronzing products) and are matte in finish, in order to emulate a real shadow.